fbpx

 Carers and Family Members

-We know that MS doesn’t just affect the person living with the condition; it affects the whole family too.
-It is important that loved ones are also given the support they need to adjust to life living with and caring for someone with MS. You may not consider yourself as a carer, but simply as a husband, wife, child, parent or close friend.
-You may not be paid for it, but giving regular support to someone with MS, enables you to have support from the Centre as well.
+We know that neurological conditions don’t just affect the person living with it; it affects the whole family too.
+It is important that loved ones are also given the support they need to adjust to life living with and caring for someone with MS, Parkinson’s or who has experienced a stroke.
+You may not consider yourself as a carer, but simply as a husband, wife, child, parent or close friend.
+You may not be paid for it, but giving regular support to someone, enables you to have support from the Centre as well.

 As a family member or close friend, your wellbeing is just as important, especially if your loved one relies on you for their regular care.
 That’s why we offer many of our services to you as well.
 Since the pandemic began, this is even more important, especially if you have been with them for all of these months with no break or much outside help.